MBA2022/Remote-Phone-Caller/README.md

 ## Setting Up the Project

-### Fill the ip of the phone and the number of the phone in the code
+### Fill the ip of the phone and the number you wanna call

 ```
 phone_ip = '123.123.1.123'